 To meet changing customer needs and preferences, the best way is to automate questions and answers via customer self-service solutions.

-Dynamic FAQs, chatbots, helpboxes, allow customers to find answers to their questions on their own.
-This allows customer support teams to focus their attention on more complex requests.
+Dynamic FAQs, chatbots, help boxes, allow customers to find answers to their questions on their own.
+This allows customer support teams to focus their attention on more complex requests and maximise their customer's satisfaction level.

 Customise customer service support